 This vintage inspired wall sink adds a touch of design to the laundry room while providing a place to work on stains.

 Unfortunately as lovely as ours from Watermark Fixtures looks, it has been an absolutely nightmare and a waste of nearly $900.
 This sink, along with the cheap leaking hardware, is being replaced with a functional wall sink.

 While I’m disappointed with our wall sink, I encourage you to find one you DO love and read more about them at the link above!
 It’s such a charming vintage look and there are many great quality pieces out there, I can’t wait to find one that functions better for us.

 We are absolutely obsessed with the Frame TV and have it in our master bedroom, living room and now laundry room!
 With its oak bevel, it is easy-to-update art when not in use.
 (You can find my public domain art sources here).

 However, when we’re doing endless laundry, folding and ironing, it’s nice to watch TV to pass the time!

 This space also doubles as my workout room where I exercise on the elliptical each morning.
 Adding the Frame TV makes it feel more intentional, once again blending function and design!

 Just below it I added a side table painted in the same greige as the cabinets to store the box and hide the elliptical and extension cord.
 To keep it cohesive I replaced the knobs with the same unlacquered brass knobs used on the cabinetry.
-You can get my tips to paint without sanding and how to paint furniture for a smooth finish here!

 This modern laundry also serves as a utility room, storing cleaning supplies.
 To make them accessible, I store them in easy to grab caddies.
 I tote them from room to room while cleaning and stow them away when done.